informalsystems/multisig/README.md

 ## Configure

+`multisig` uses a simple `config.toml` file.
+Path to config file may be specified via `--config` flag.
-`multisig` uses a simple `config.toml` file expected to be found in the present working directory.
+If config path isn't specified explicitly, it's being searched in the present working directory.
+If config file is not present in the working directory, it's searched at `~/.mulitisig/config.toml`.
 A documented example file is provided in `data/config.toml`.
-Copy this example file to your current directory and modify it as necessary.
+Copy this example file to your current directory or to `~/.multisig/` and modify it as necessary.

 You will need to: